 There is no need to transfer course credits.
 If you have taken psychology courses as an undergraduate, you will not repeat those courses.
 Rather, the faculty advisor will assist you in selecting coursework that will best help you meet your goals.

 You are discouraged from working full-time while you are in our program.
-Most (if not all) of our research labs require research assistants to be availble during weekday hours, so if you are not available from 9-5 on Monday through Friday, you might not be able to participate in any hands-on research opportunities.
+Most (if not all) of our research labs require research assistants to be available during weekday hours, so if you are not available from 9-5 on Monday through Friday, you might not be able to participate in any hands-on research opportunities.
 Also, some of our courses are never offered in the evening or online, so there would be some courses that you would not have the opportunity to take if you were not available during regular business hours.
 That being said, a small number of students have completed our program while working full time - so, it is possible.
 Because the program can be completed at your own pace, it is OK to take only one course per quarter (or even occassionally take a quarter off, if things are especially busy at work).
-Furthermore, we do offer several night courses (and the occasional online course), and some of the field study/internship sites are willing to take on interns who can only work in the evening and on weekends.
+Furthermore, we do offer several night courses (and the occassional online course), and some of the field study/internship sites are willing to take on interns who can only work in the evening and on weekends.
 That being said, you would miss out on valuable opportunities and events if your work schedule was not at least a little bit flexible.

 You will receive a certificate stating that you have completed the requirements of the Post-Baccalaureate Program in Psychology and Social Behavior, and your UCI transcript will show your course credits.
 You must have a minimum C grade in each course in order to receive a certificate.

 While completion of our program does not guarantee acceptance into the graduate program of your choice, it will provide you with the foundation of knowledge, laboratory and/or internship experience, and letters of recommendation that can make your application more competitive.